Plans moving forward for development expansion

-GARRETT — The Garrett Board of Works gave its approval Tuesday for an escrow agreement between developer Custer Farms Inc. and the Garrett State Bank, and to infrastructure construction plans for phase 2 of Heritage Estates on the south side of town bordering S.R.
-327 with an entrance off of C.R.
+GARRETT — Two developments moved forward at the April 6 Garrett Board of Works meeting.

+One is an escrow agreement between developer Custer Farms Inc. and the Garrett State Bank.
+The other is infrastructure construction plans for phase 2 of Heritage Estates on the city’s south side, east of S.R.
+327, with an entrance off of C.R.
 56.

-Both documents needed approval prior to meetings of the Plan Commission and Board of Zoning Appeals next week.
-Phase one of Heritage Estates, currently under development, includes 69 homes, while the second phase will have 58.
+Both documents needed approval prior to meetings of the Plan Commission and Board of Zoning Appeals.
+The first phase of Heritage Estates — currently under development — includes 69 homes, while the second phase will have 58.

-Water utility Superintendent Pat Kleeman reported valves had been shut off in the Heritage Estates development, causing the loop to not work correctly.
-Once the valves were turned back on, water pressure was retained.
-The state’s threshold for water pressure has been met, he added, and it is always maintained above that level.
-As far as the statute goes, Kleeman said the state is more concerned about a backflow situation rather than water pressure.

-Kleeman also reported Weller Electric is completing rewiring at the water plant, and installation of an 8-inch feeder line under the railroad tracks will begin Wednesday.
+City Planner Milton Otero said the application process for the city’s 50-50 sidewalk replacement program will begin April 21 on a first-come, first-served basis.

+Applications will be posted on the city’s website and Facebook, and will be available in the mayor and clerk-treasurer offices at Garrett City Hall.

 Mayor Todd Fiandt reported enough people have shown interest to work as lifeguards at the city pool this year.
 He will be seeking funding from the city to help pay for various events this summer, including “dive-in” movies, middle school swim nights and concert in the city parks.

-Chief of Police Roland McPherson reported officers responded to 212 calls between March 15 and April 4, including 43 traffic warnings, 17 traffic tickets, three city ordinance calls, and one property-damage accident and one personal-injury accident.
+Police Chief Roland McPherson reported officers responded to 212 calls between March 15 and April 4, including 43 traffic warnings, 17 traffic tickets, three city ordinance calls, and one property damage accident and one personal injury accident.

 Electric Utility Superintendent Dave VanDerbosch reported crews have begun to tag more than 2,400 poles with identification information for each pole.